jovanmaks/sketcher/README.md

 # sketcher

 A small project for making quick sketches in a modular grid.
+The main idea is to use pre arranged grid and then to interact with it.

 Use right click for interaction.